All Episodes

 Speaker 4 (18:03):

-We used to get asked when we're first in the Beatles,
+We used to get asked when we're first in the Beatles.

-are you worried that you've joined the established, but we
+Are you worried that you've joined the established?
+But we

 didn't know.
 We thought it was a club, which it

 was in London.
-I mean, we didn't.
+I mean we didn't really know what

-meant you were, you've gone a bit society.
-Yeah, you
+gone a bit society.

-Speaker 4 (18:25):
+Speaker 9 (18:25):

-Vanderbilt embodied richness and she was a famous like Rockefeller.
+missus Vanderbilt embodied richness and she was a famous like Rockefeller.

 If you needed to refer, you know, quiz programs and